tlehman/octopress/source/_posts/2013-10-06-history-of-domain-names.markdown

 >      Explosive growth in the number of hosts didn't bode well for
 >      the future.

-That is, there used to be a single file that mapped hostnames to IP addresses, and everyone on the internet would fetch that file over ftp to stay up to date with the network.
+That is, there used to be a single file that mapped hostnames to IP addresses, and everyone on the network would fetch that file over ftp to stay up to date with the network.

-To explain the quadratic growth (proportional to the square of the number of hosts), suppose there are N hosts on the internet, then for each change that is made in a hostname, N hosts have to download a new copy of the file.
+To explain the quadratic growth (proportional to the square of the number of hosts), suppose there are N hosts on the network, then for each change that is made in a hostname, N hosts have to download a new copy of the file.
 That means that if each host in the network makes a change, then for each of those changes, all N of the hosts have to download a new copy, so N&times;N total FTP GETs.

 If this is incorrect, leave a comment, I'm trying to make sense of the rationale in the quote, but I might be wrong in my assumptions.
 Namely, if we can assume that once a host picks a name that it will stay constant, then it seems that the rate of growth should be linear, not quadratic.